 As you can tell by now, becoming a pharmacist takes a lot of time and commitment.

 At a minimum, individuals will go through six to eight years of education and training.
 At a maximum, they go through 10 years!
 It is not a decision that should be made lightly.

 Individuals should self-reflect on whether or not they are truly interested in the field before deciding to pursue it.
 Something that may help with this decision-making process is to consider what types of students make great pharmacists.

 For this, we consulted with several pharmacists who have gone through the whole process and share some of their observations.
 This is not a prescriptive list, but we hope it can serve as a useful guide:

 - I have noticed that many pharmacists are detail-oriented and very much about the rules.
-This is because we are trained to be detail-oriented; memorization is stressed during our education.
-Pharmacists must know a lot of details to make sure everything is right, because there is a high risk involved in handling or advising about medicine if we don’t.
+This is because they are trained to be meticulous; memorization is stressed during their education.
+Pharmacists must know a lot of details to make sure everything is right because there is a high risk involved in handling or advising about medicine.
 Of course, this varies depending on your job or specialty.
-For example, in Emergency Medicine, it can be less rigid because the nature of the job requires us to be adaptive in the moment.
+For example, in Emergency Medicine, it can be less rigid because the nature of the job requires these pharmacists to be adaptive in the moment.